Operational Systems

 The pros and cons of a new operational system

-- Keeping one company’s systems over another’s After a merger, it is probable that dissatisfaction may arise within certain areas.
-Some users will be proficient, while others will require training.
+• Keeping one company’s systems over another’s :After a merger, some areas may experience dissatisfaction.
+While some users will adapt quickly, others will need training.

 Data migration